GregWickham/WordNet_Editor_WPF/index.md

 ## Browsing WordNet

 The user interface is centered around synsets, not words -- because that's how I perceive that WordNet itself is organized.
+The typical workflow is:

+* Search for a word sense of interest;
+* Use the word sense to find a related synset;
+* Navigate through the network of synsets, using the relations between them like hyperlinks;
-The typical workflow is to first browse the semantic network of synsets until we find a synset of particular interest; then (optionally) browse the network of word senses linked to that synset.
+* (optionally) browse the network of word senses linked to a synset.

 ### Finding a synset from a word